Relative hyperbolicity of free extensions of free groups: Admissible subgroup systems, Flaring under weak attraction and relative hyperbolicity in free-by-cyclic groups

 \end{lemma} \begin{proof} First we prove (1).
 Observe that $x_t \notin K_t$.
-For otherwise $\Phi$ leaves both $K_s$ and $K_t$ invariant and this will violate item (4) of our standing assumptions \ref{SA} since $[K_s * K_t]$ will be left invariant by $\phi$.
+For otherwise $\Phi$ leaves both $K_s$ and $K_t$ invariant and this will violate item (5) of our list of conditions of being admissible \ref{K} since $[K_s * K_t]$ will be left invariant by $\phi$.
 Similarly note that $x_t \notin K_s$, for otherwise there will be a lift of $\phi$ fixing both $K_s$ and $K_t$.

 To prove (2), let $a_s \in K_s, a_t\in K_t$ be nontrivial elements.
 Observe that the conjugacy class of $w = a_s x_t^{-1} a_t x_j$ is not carried by $\mathcal{K}$ and so $[\Phi^n_\#(w)]$ weakly converges to some element of $\mathcal{L}^+_\mathcal{K}(\phi)$ as $n\to\infty$.
 Therefore $L_\mathcal{K}([\Phi^n_\#(w)])$ grows exponentially fast as $n\to \infty$.
 Since $K_s$ and $K_t$ are invariant under $\phi$, the only way this can happen is if $L_\mathcal{K}([\Phi^n_\#(x_t)])$ grows exponentially fast as $n$ increases.
 By using Lemma \ref{comparison}, we get the desired conclusions.